Kamonphop-Pr/Platform-Online/Readme.txt

 Step 2	go to directory--> called cmd this project

+Step 3	when your open cmd or termial use " npm install "

-Step 3	when your open cmd or termial use " npm start " to open server
+Step 4	when your open cmd or termial use " npm start " to open server

-Step 4	If Error go to floder config and open files Config.js
+Step 5	If Error go to floder config and open files Config.js
         change in config only
                 production: {
                 username: 'your user',